opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 **Stats**

-By default, the platform displays application statistcs for each app and information about components shared across applications.
-The main part of the screen or canvas is where action results are displayed.
-For instance, Search, would be another action and it replaces the stats in the canvas when it displays the search results.
-If your application statistics have been replaced by another action, just click on the *Home* icon and they will be redisplayed.
+By default, the platform displays application statistcs for each app in the tenant as well as information about components shared across applications.
+The main part of the screen or canvas is where results are displayed after some action is done.
+For instance, when you search on a name, the results of the search are displayed in the canvas and replace the stats.
+To redisplay your application statistics, just click on the *Home* icon.

 |